karellyg/ML-Income-Classifier-Using-UCI-Adult-Data-Set./README.md

 This repository was created for a homework assignment for Introductory Econometrics course at the University of Arizona, instructed by William Brasic.

 The purpose of the assignment was to apply a variety of machine learning algorithms after some preliminary data cleaning and analysis in order to predict whether an individual's income would be over 50k not.

+The R code attached uses ridge, lasso, and random forests in order to predict income.
+The models were then evaluated for accuracy.